mrjones48/CVRP_NN_vs_ClarkeWright_vs_HarmonySearch/README.md

 To individually test these data sets with other algorithms, switch "nearest_neighbor" with "clarke_wright" or "harmony_search".

 ## GenAI Usage Disclosure
-This project used Claude (Anthropic) for debugging code, understanding Python concepts, and Git/GitHub troubleshooting.
+This project used Claude for debugging code, understanding Python concepts, and Git/GitHub troubleshooting.
 All algorithmic implementation and analysis were completed by the team.